 The Irish Diaspora

 A staggering number of people claim Irish heritage with the largest being the U.S. and Britain.
 Over 34 million and 14 million people claim to have Irish heritage respectively (As of 2001).
-Other countries with a large number of Irish descendants are: Canada, Australia and Argentina.
+Other countries with many Irish descendants are: Canada, Australia and Argentina.
 A rough estimate of 70 million people with Irish backgrounds has been claimed although this is almost impossible to quantify.

 In recent years the tables have turned.
 Immigration has slowed drastically and returning migration has increased.